pankajbijwe/smart-document-mining/README.md

-Comprehensive solution for secure contract mining leveraging agentic AI patterns with strong data governance, auditability, and robust AI-powered extraction field accuracy.
+Comprehensive solution for secure contract mining leveraging agentic AI patterns with data governance, auditability, and robust AI-powered extraction field accuracy.
+Key features of the solution are as below